AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/send-email-to-friend.md

 title: sendEmailToFriend mutation
 ---

-Use the `sendEmailToFriend` mutation to allow Magento to send a message on behalf of a customer to the specified email addresses.
+Use the `sendEmailToFriend` mutation to allow the application send a message on behalf of a customer to the specified email addresses.

 <InlineAlert variant="info" slots="text" />